Feeling Optimistic? Ambiguity Attitudes for Online Decision Making: Methods

 \section{Methods}

-The goal of this work is to generalize robust decision making to include ambiguity attitudes.
-The AAGS algorithm used to do so approximates a decision making problem as a set of models using samples from a blackbox simulator.
-As with several other sampling based methods \cite{leurent2020monte, kochenderfer2015decision, kocsis2006bandit, sutton2018reinforcement}, agents supply an $(s,a)$-pair and the model returns observations in the form of a state transition and reward $\omega \coloneqq (s',r)$.
-It is further assumed that the underlying model is an MDP with discrete state and actions spaces.
-AAGS is a graph-based solver, thus building up transition models for each $(s,a)$-pair.
-Whereas prior methods, such as GBOP, assume ambiguity is adequately described by confidence intervals, we contribute a novel way to generate belief functions from these intervals to more accurately represent the distribution of mass.
-Based on our mass functions upper and lower expectations are computed over the models.
-The online decision making algorithm AAGS then uses the specified ambiguity attitude to select the best action.
+The goal of this work is to motivate the broader study of ambiguity in decision making.
+The proposed ambiguity attitude graph search algorithm builds on this by better representing ambiguity present in decision making, and generalizing robust decision making to include ambiguity attitudes.
+As with many sampling based methods \cite{kocsis2006bandit, leurent2020monte, kochenderfer2015decision}, agents supply an $(s,a)$-pair to a simulator.
+This simulator returns observations in the form of a state transition and reward $\omega \coloneqq (s',r)$.
+Using these observations, the agent constructs an estimate of the transition model for each $(s,a)$-pair.
+However, multiple underlying transition models could have produced these observations.
+Lacking additional information, there is ambiguity and the model estimate should instead be a set of models.
+Whereas prior methods, such as graph based optimistic planning (GBOP) \cite{leurent2020monte}, assume ambiguity is adequately described by confidence intervals, we contribute a novel way to generate belief functions from these intervals to more comprehensively represent the distribution of mass.
+While robust methods assume the lower bound should be used to arbitrate models, AAGS uses ambiguity attitudes to balance robustness and optimism.